 Benefits of a Return to Work Program

 - Better Productivity.
-Even if they can't perform at full capacity, injured employees who return to work are more productive than they would have been at home.
+Even if they can't perform at full capacity, injured employees will be more productive if they're at work than they would have been at home.

 Benefits for Employees